jshmjs45/data_for_chem/README.md

 ## System Requirements
 ### Hardware requirements
-Our model requires only a standard computer with enough RAM to support the in-memory operations.
+Our model requires only a standard computer with enough RAM to support in-memory operations.

 ### Software requirements
-These is no restriction on the system, like windows or linux, but we recommend **Ubuntu 16.04**.
+There is no restriction on the system, like Windows or Linux, but we recommend **Ubuntu 16.04**.

 The followings are runtime requirements: